SSWConsulting/SSW.Rules.Content/rules/manage-azure-costs/rule.md

 #### Cost Analysis - What if you get an alert?

-When you get an alert, it can be scary.
-Luckily, Azure has a nice tool for managing costs, called the [Cost Analysis](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).
+It can be scary when you get an alert.
+Luckily, Azure has a nice tool for managing costs, called [Cost Analysis](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).
 You can break down costs by various attributes e.g. resource group or resource type

 Using this tool helps identify where the problem lies, and then you can build a plan of attack for handling it.